crupig/LLMs-as-a-judge-for-SE-tse_RP/README.md

 **1) Dataset cleaning:**

 Clean the CoderEval dataset from instances with noisy or wrong test cases:
-- remove instances which do not pass the test;
+- remove instances with target implementation not passing the test;
 - remove the instances which pass the test with an empty body (only one comment is present);
 - remove instances which pass the test with a trivial body (only the return statement is present);